Web Privacy and Cookie Policy

 Your Right to Complain to the Supervisory Authority

-If you are not satisfied with our use of your personal data or our response to any request by you to exercise any of your rights in Section “YOUR RIGHTS” or “YOUR RIGHTS UNDER THE CALIFORNIA CONSUMER PRIVACY ACT” of this Policy, or if you think that we have breached the applicable data protection laws, then you may have the right to complain to your local supervisory authority (i.e. the supervisory in the jurisdiction where you live or work) or the supervisory authority of the jurisdiction where you believe an infringement of data protection laws has occurred.
+If you are not satisfied with our use of your personal data or our response to any request by you to exercise any of your rights in Section “Your Rights” or “Your rights under state-specific privacy laws” of this Policy, or if you think that we have breached the applicable data protection laws, then you may have the right to appeal our decision or complain to your local supervisory authority (i.e. the supervisory in the jurisdiction where you live or work) or the supervisory authority of the jurisdiction where you believe an infringement of data protection laws has occurred.
 Each supervisory authority may have a different process for lodging complaints so we encourage you to contact the relevant supervisory authority first to check this.

 Responsibility